Construction Providers

 - Project scale — residential (IRC-governed), commercial (IBC-governed), and institutional/public sector

-- Geographic coverage — listings are indexed by state and, where contractor coverage supports it, by metropolitan statistical area (MSA)
+- Geographic coverage — providers are indexed by state and, where contractor coverage supports it, by metropolitan statistical area (MSA)

 - Contractor classification — general glazing contractors, specialty subcontractors, emergency board-up and temporary glazing firms, and full-service commercial glazing companies